 Choosing a university in one of the biggest decisions many students will have made in their lives.
 Guiding them as they get started can be daunting - you have the power to shape their entire futures!

 And the first step to choosing a university is, of course, thorough, detailed and structured university research.

 But for many students, and by association their teachers and guidance counsellors, university research is really hard.
 There are a number of reasons for this:

 - The university marketplace is becoming more globalised, meaning there are more options to choose from, but it’s also hard to know where to start.

-Guidance counselors and school careers advisers often tell us that they don’t always know where to start when helping students begin their university research, especially if they already have existing preconceptions, or aren’t very engaged in the process.
+Guidance counsellors and school careers advisers often tell us about their uncertainty when it comes to helping students begin their university research, especially if they already have existing preconceptions, or aren’t very engaged.

 That’s why we’ve put together a simple, three-step plan to help your students structure their university research and ask the questions that will lead to more informed decisions when it comes to choosing a university.

 These three steps comprise leading questions, designed to help students start thinking about their personal preferences and structure their research as they start shortlisting universities.